issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README.md

 ---

 ## 🎯 4.
 Design FAQ
-This project reflects key architectural and operational decisions commonly explored in data engineering interviews, implemented as follows:
+This project reflects key architectural and operational decisions as follows:

 - **Data Quality Assurance**
   Data quality is enforced using a YAML-based rule system that supports null checks, range validation, and type enforcement.
 These rules are embedded directly into the ETL workflow and trigger failure handling logic when violated.